nygenome/UrothelialCancer_WGS_paper_figures/README.md

 ## Dependencies
 * R 4.0.0 or greater
-* The following R packages
+* The following R packages (*NOTE*: not all of these are required for every component.
+Please see scripts for individual dependencies)
     * optparse
     * ComplexHeatmap
     * circlize